Tips to plan your safari in Kenya

 - Lumo Community Wildlife Sanctuary

-Overview of the best parks in Kenya
+The best national parks in Kenya

-Organize your game drive
+Organise your game drive

 Most Roadtrippers do the game drives by themselves.
 If you are a bit unlucky with viewing game and you have the feeling you're missing out, you can always arrange for a ranger at the park entrance gate.
-The cost for a ranger differs per park, but is usually between 1500 and 3500 Kshs.
+The cost for a ranger differs per park, but is usually between 1500 and 3500 Ksh.
 Sometimes, lodges also provide ranger-guides to take you through the park.
 A tip of around $10 is highly appreciated by most rangers.
 Our Roadtrip Kenya drivers are also experienced safari guides that can take you around any national park in Kenya.

-When you encounter an elephant or lonely buffalo on the road, do the following: make sure you have a clear route to drive away if necessary, always leave your engine running, stay calm, keep your voices down and most of all enjoy the experience!
+When you encounter an elephant or lonely buffalo on the road, do the following: make sure you have a clear route to drive away if necessary, always leave your engine running, stay calm, keep your voices down and most of all, enjoy the experience!